mids-w203/syllabus/syllabus.md

 The following textbooks are not required but are available for those who would like extra practice problems and/or additional exploration of course concepts.
 Both are available through the UC library

 - _Modern Mathematical Statistics with Applications_ by Devore and Berk ([library link](https://link-springer-com.libproxy.berkeley.edu/book/10.1007%2F978-1-4614-0391-3)) is very readable and has lots of worked examples.
 It's a good complement to Aronow and Miller's concise mathematical language.
 - _Elementary Probability and Applications_ by Durrett ([library link](https://ebookcentral-proquest-com.libproxy.berkeley.edu/lib/berkeley-ebooks/detail.action?docID=461127)) has a lot of examples for you to work through.
 It's mostly examples.
-Only one person can have access to this ebook at a time, so to avoid blockages consider buying a physical textbook for lik $30 on [amazon](https://www.amazon.com/Elementary-Probability-Applications-Rick-Durrett-dp-0521867568/dp/0521867568/ref=mt_other?_encoding=UTF8&me=&qid=).
+Only one person can have access to this ebook at a time, so to avoid blockages consider buying a physical textbook for about $30 on [amazon](https://www.amazon.com/Elementary-Probability-Applications-Rick-Durrett-dp-0521867568/dp/0521867568/ref=mt_other?_encoding=UTF8&me=&qid=).

 ## Required Compute Resources
 Much of the work for this course can be completed on the [UC Berkeley datahub](https://r.datahub.berkeley.edu/).
 Students may also run the course materials in docker with the stable [`rocker/verse`](https://hub.docker.com/r/rocker/verse) image, or through a local install of [R](https://cran.rstudio.com) and [RStudio](https://rstudio.com/products/rstudio/download/#download).